 Sirius nodded.
 "That's what I expected.
 I would have been surprised if anyone approached you about it."
 He paused for a moment and took another sip of his drink.
-He considered Harry for a minute before asking, "What do you know of the Noble and Most Ancient Houses?"
+He considered Harry for a minute before asking, "What do you know of the Ancient and Most Noble Houses?"

 Harry paused for a moment; he wasn't entirely sure what they were.
 He had heard of them, but he didn't know much about them.
 "They were the families that founded the Ministry of Magic, weren't they?"
 He asked.

 "That's only one of the many things they've done," Sirius acknowledged.
 He sighed, sounding annoyed.
 "Binns has a lot to answer for; this should be taught in History of Magic.
+Right I will start with the basics.
 Do you know the story of Camelot?"

 "Of course," Harry said.
 He had read the history of Camelot in the library, but it was a very large book and he had been busy looking for Nicolas Flamel at the time.
 "But I don't know a great deal."